Geometric Langlands Twists of N = 4 Gauge Theory from Derived Algebraic Geometry: Constructing Supersymmetric Gauge Theories

 In either the analytic or the algebraic setting we could instead consider a more general theory of holomorphic or algebraic maps into any target -- this would define a more general curved $\beta\gamma$-system.

 Starting from $N=1$ and $N=2$ super twistor space, one constructs supersymmetric gauge theories by taking the curved $\beta \gamma$ system on the complement of a twistor line in the super twistor spaces $\PT^{N=1}$ or $\PT^{N=2}$.
-For $N=4$ super Yang-Mills however we'll do something different: we observe that the complex $\Omega^{0,\bullet}(X; \gg_P)$ where $X$ is the complement of the line in $N=4$ super twistor space (i.e. the restriction of the odd vector bundle defining super twistor space to $\PT \bs \bb{CP}^1 \sub \PT)$ \emph{already} admits a degree $-3$ invariant pairing, and so defines a field theory.
+For $N=4$ super Yang--Mills however we'll do something different: we observe that the complex $\Omega^{0,\bullet}(X; \gg_P)$ where $X$ is the complement of the line in $N=4$ super twistor space (i.e. the restriction of the odd vector bundle defining super twistor space to $\PT \bs \bb{CP}^1 \sub \PT)$ \emph{already} admits a degree $-3$ invariant pairing, and so defines a field theory.
 This is an instance of a more general family of theories.

-\begin{example} Let $X$ be a compact super Calabi-Yau variety of complex dimension $n|m$, as in definition \ref{CY_def}.
+\begin{example} Let $X$ be a compact super Calabi--Yau variety of complex dimension $n|m$, as in Definition \ref{CY_def}.
 Then the complex $\Omega^{0,\bullet}(X; \gg_P)$ admits a degree $-n$ invariant pairing by the invariant pairing on $\gg$ and the wedge pairing on forms.
-This pairing naturally lands in the Berezinian, which yields a density by applying the Calabi-Yau structure, an isomorphism of vector bundles $\mr{Ber}(X) \to \ul \CC$.
-If $n=3$, this defines a perturbative field theory on $X$ which we call \emph{holomorphic Chern-Simons theory}.
+This pairing naturally lands in the Berezinian, which yields a density by applying the Calabi--Yau structure, an isomorphism of vector bundles $\mr{Ber}(X) \to \ul \CC$.
+If $n=3$, this defines a perturbative field theory on $X$ which we call \emph{holomorphic Chern--Simons theory}.
 This perturbative theory admits an algebraic non-perturbative analogue, as above.
-One can consider the non-perturbative algebraic classical field theory $\EOM(U) = \bun_G(U)$, with $(-1)$-shifted symplectic structure arising via the derived AKSZ formalism \cite[Theorem 2.5]{PTVV} from the 2-shifted symplectic structure on $BG$ and the Calabi-Yau structure on $X$. \end{example}
+One can consider the non-perturbative algebraic classical field theory $\EOM(U) = \bun_G(U)$, with $(-1)$-shifted symplectic structure arising via the derived AKSZ formalism \cite[Theorem 2.5]{PTVV} from the 2-shifted symplectic structure on $BG$ and the Calabi--Yau structure on $X$. \end{example}

 \begin{remark} There's a certain amount of ambiguity in the terminology for these classical field theories.
-The theory we call the curved $\beta\gamma$ system with target $BG$ is itself called holomorphic Chern-Simons theory in \cite{CostelloWittenGenusI}.
-In the case where $X$ is a super Calabi-Yau 3-fold then the two theories are closely related: the holomorphic Chern-Simons theory (in our terminology) has the curved $\beta \gamma$ system as its cotangent theory, as in the book of Costello and Gwilliam \cite{CostelloGwilliam}. \end{remark}
+The theory we call the curved $\beta\gamma$ system with target $BG$ is itself called holomorphic Chern--Simons theory in \cite{CostelloWittenGenusI}.
+In the case where $X$ is a super Calabi--Yau 3-fold then the two theories are closely related: the holomorphic Chern--Simons theory (in our terminology) has the curved $\beta \gamma$ system as its cotangent theory, as in the book of Costello and Gwilliam \cite{CostelloGwilliam2}. \end{remark}